kalatehas/kalarepo/systemd/README.md

 # gpuperf

-contains gpuperf servicefile and helper script
+Contains gpuperf servicefile and helper script

 ensures that amd graphics card with support for newer graphics driver forces performance mode on the GPU